 By the time I arrived on the scene Zoe’s family had resorted to covering most of her favorite spots with tin foil to thwart her efforts.
 It was doing the trick… but not a very decorative long term strategy!

 With cat elimination cases it is vital that you start off with a trip to the vet for an exam and diagnostic lab tests.
-I can’t tell you how many clients (and even some vets!) have made the assumption that a problem is purely behavioral in nature when there was actually an underlying medical issue.
+I can’t tell you how many clients (and even some vets!) have made the assumption that a problem is purely behavioral in nature when there was actually an underlying medical issue – and sometimes it turned out that the offending problem wasn’t even related to the urinary tract!
 In many cases, a medical problem is what started the behavior problem, but then learned factors took over and a habit was formed.
 If the medical issue is not identified and addressed, full resolution can not be achieved.
 By having a urinalysis, fecal exam, and basic blood work done, at the very least you will have a comparative benchmark as your pet ages, and you may just discover a surprising factor that is contributing to the current behavior problem.

 Number One Mistake…